astley92/aocli/README.md

 ![Farmers Market Finder Demo](demo/aocli_demo_gif.gif)

+## What's Coming?

+- [ ] Save the days problem text in a .md file
+- [ ] Submit functions for each part so you don't have to leave your editor.
+- [ ] Scrape the day's problem text in an attempt to save test input data into the generated test_inputs file
+- [ ] Allow users to set which folders/files should be created

 ## Development

-## TODO
+### TODO

-After checking out the repo, run `bin/setup` to install dependencies.
+~~After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.~~

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+~~To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).~~

 ## Contributing